 Lessons.
 Historically, RL algorithms have been notoriously sensitive to architecture, hyperparameters, characteristics of the task, and even random seed (Henderson et al., 2018), with no principled method for tuning the algorithms.
 As a result, successful application of deep RL often requires large teams of experts with significant computational resources (Berner et al., 2019; Schrittwieser et al., 2020; Ouyang et al., 2022).
 TD-MPC2 - along with several other contemporary RL methods (Yarats et al., 2021; Ye et al., 2021; Hafner et al., 2023) - seek to democratize use of RL (i.e., lowering the barrier of entry for smaller teams of academics, practitioners, and individuals with fewer resources) by improving robustness of existing open-source algorithms.
 We firmly believe that improving algorithmic robustness will continue to have profound impact on the field.
 A key lesson from the development of TD-MPC2 is that the community has yet to discover an algorithm that truly masters everything out-of-the-box.
-While e.g. DreamerV3 (Hafner et al., 2023) has delivered strong results on challenging tasks with discrete action spaces (such as Atari games and Minecraft), we find that TD-MPC2 to discrete action spaces remains an open problem.
+While e.g. DreamerV3 (Hafner et al., 2023) has delivered strong results on challenging tasks with discrete action spaces (such as Atari games and Minecraft), we find that TD-MPC2 produces significantly better results on difficult continuous control tasks.
+At the same time, extending TD-MPC2 to discrete action spaces remains an open problem.